perboa/CS348_Project/README.md

 - mysql workbench

 ## Running the app for the first time
-From the main directry, run 'docker-compose --profile populate up --build'
+From the main directry, run `docker-compose --profile populate up --build`
   - this will populate the database with some random data (should always be the same since I set the seed to 2, but correct me if I'm wrong)
   - you can then connect to the database through mysql workbench on port 3306 with user=root, password=secret to test your sql queries against sample data
   - this command should only be run once and not everytime you're rebuilding the containers